-Risk management is, essentially, the process by which you identify and analyze the various risks that are associated with any project, no matter how large or small.
-This is important because it gives you the chance, during the planning process, to figure out what risks might end up affecting your project.
-That way, you can take steps to avoid those potential risks becoming a real problem.
+Risk management is the process by which you identify and analyze the uncertainty associated with your project, no matter how large or small.
+This is important because it gives you the chance, during the planning process, to figure out what risks might affect your project.
+That way you can take steps to avoid those risks becoming a real problem.
 And, if those risks do become reality, you can immediately take action.

-Despite the benefits that can be derived from the implementation of risk management, many businesses still have huge misconceptions about the risk management process, as well as what risk is.
+Despite the benefits of risk management, many businesses still have huge misconceptions about the risk management process, as well as what risk is.
 As a result, they waste time, money, and resources, and run into problems that could have been avoided.

-Consider Whether You’re Making the Most of Risk Management
+Are You Making the Most of Risk Management?

 To figure out if your lack of risk management is a problem that needs to be addressed, ask yourself the following questions: